-As disclosed in Part I, Item 4 - Controls and Procedures, of this Quarterly Report on Form 10-Q, management determined that material weaknesses in the control environment, including the lack of a sufficient complement of personnel, risk assessment and information and communication components of internal control, as well as the material weakness related to revenue control activities, resulted in the restatement of the consolidated financial statements for the annual periods ended December 31, 2022 and 2023, and the quarterly periods included in such fiscal years beginning with the second quarter of 2022, and for the quarterly periods as of and for the periods ended March 31, 2024 and June 30, 2024; as well as adjustments to the condensed consolidated quarterly financial statements for the quarterly period ended September 30, 2024, that were recorded prior to the issuance of those financial statements.
-These material weaknesses are in addition to previously disclosed material weaknesses, which had resulted in adjustments and certain immaterial misstatements in the consolidated financial statements for the years ended December 31, 2019, 2020, 2021, 2022, and 2023, as well as certain quarterly periods within those years and the three and nine months ended September 30, 2024; the revision of the Company's previously issued 2020 annual financial statements, 2021 quarterly and annual financial statements, and quarterly financial statements for the three months ended March 31, 2022; as well as the restatement of the Company's financial statements as of and for the three and six months ended June 30, 2023.
+As disclosed in Part I, Item 4 - Controls and Procedures, of this Quarterly Report on Form 10-Q, management determined that material weaknesses in the control environment, including the lack of a sufficient complement of personnel, risk assessment and information and communication components of internal control, as well as the material weakness related to revenue control activities, resulted in the restatement of the consolidated financial statements for the annual periods ended December 31, 2022 and 2023, and the quarterly periods included in such fiscal years beginning with the second quarter of 2022, and for the quarterly periods as of and for the periods ended March 31, 2024 and June 30, 2024; as well as adjustments to the consolidated financial statements for the annual period ended December 31, 2024 and the condensed consolidated quarterly financial statements for the quarterly periods ended September 30, 2024, that were recorded prior to the issuance of those financial statements.
+These material weaknesses are in addition to previously disclosed material weaknesses, which had resulted in adjustments and certain immaterial misstatements in the consolidated financial statements for the years ended December 31, 2019, 2020, 2021, 2022, 2023, and 2024, as well as certain quarterly periods within those years and the three and nine months ended September 30, 2024; the revision of the Company's previously issued 2020 annual financial statements, 2021 quarterly and annual financial statements, and quarterly financial statements for the three months ended March 31, 2022; as well as the restatement of the Company's financial statements as of and for the three and six months ended June 30, 2023.